happysat/Express-AM6-AM8/README.md

 89CM Triax And 90CM Noname Dish.

-Any Ku-band Satellite TV (DRO/PLL-based) LNB can be used for Express AM8.<br>
+Any Ku-band Satellite TV (DRO/PLL-based) LNB can be used for Express AM6 and AM8.<br>
 I have various results with DRO and PLL based ones but shows clearly a huge increase of frequency stability YMMV.<br>

 Regular Ku-band Satellite TV LNB (DRO) suffer from drift in frequency making it more difficult to keep a stable reception for the low symbolrate signals.<br>